migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 **2024 Q1 Review (62 hours)**

 I implemented a minimal on chain flip service that handled cross chain asset bridging.
 The services has handled around ~300 transactions for Base and BSC combined.
-I've also implemented BTC-EVM wallet which allows for users to use CLI in order to manage accounts in both Bitcoin and EVM based chains derived from the same keypair.
+I've also implemented BTC-EVM wallet which allows for users to use command line interface in order to manage accounts in both Bitcoin and EVM based chains derived from the same keypair.

 Prototyped human protocol using various tools and frameworks, and eventually implemented the Firestore based h.country.
 Specifically implemented keypair management, path commands using "/", as well as OAuth flow.
 At ETH Denver, introduced the application to ~30 users.
 Recently, I have deployed the Polaris EVM execution layer on Rollkit, a Cosmos SDK fork, and worked with Yuriy in launching Op Stack based, smart contract rollup on Celestia.